Prehistoric religion: Background

-Prehistory is the period in human history before written records.
+Prehistory is the period in human history before the advent of written records.
 The lack of written evidence demands the use of archaeological evidence, which makes it difficult to extrapolate conclusive statements about religious belief.
-Much of the study of prehistoric religion is based on inferences from historic (textual) and ethnographic evidence, for example analogies between the religion of Palaeolithic and modern hunter-gatherer societies.
+Much of the study of prehistoric religion is based on inferences from historic (textual) and ethnographic evidence, for example analogies between the religion of Paleolithic and modern hunter-gatherer societies.
 The usefulness of analogy in archaeological reasoning is theoretically complex and contested, but in the context of prehistoric religion can be strengthened by circumstantial evidence; for instance, it has been observed that red ochre was significant to many prehistoric societies and to modern hunter-gatherers.

-Religion exists in all human cultures, but the study of prehistoric religion was only popularised around the end of the nineteenth century.
+Religion exists in all known human societies, but the study of prehistoric religion was popularised only around the end of the nineteenth century.
 A founder effect in prehistoric archaeology, a field pioneered by nineteenth-century secular humanists who found religion a threat to their evolution-based field of study, may have impeded the early attribution of a religious motive to prehistoric humans.

-Prehistoric religion differs from the religious format known to most twenty-first century commentators, based around orthodox belief and scriptural study.
-Rather, prehistoric religion, like later hunter-gatherer religion, possibly drew from shamanism and ecstatic experience, as well as animism, though analyses indicate animism may have emerged earlier.
-Though the nature of prehistoric religion is so speculative, the evidence left in the archaeological record is strongly suggestive of a visionary framework where faith is practised through entering trances, personal experience with deities, and other hallmarks of shamanismto the point of some authors suggesting, in the words of archaeologist of shamanism Neil Price, that these tendencies and techniques are in some way hard-wired into the human mind.
+Prehistoric religion differs from the religious format known to most twenty-first-century commentators, which is based around orthodoxy and religious text.
+Rather, prehistoric religion, like later hunter-gatherer religion, possibly drew from shamanism, experiences of religious ecstasy, and animism.
+However, analyses indicate animism may have emerged earlier.
+Although the nature of prehistoric religion is speculative, the evidence left in the archaeological record is strongly suggestive of a visionary framework whereby faith is practised through entering trances, personal experience with deities, and other hallmarks of shamanism—to the point of some authors suggesting, in the words of archaeologist of shamanism Neil Price, that these tendencies and techniques are in some way hardwired into the human mind.